bibinmjose/dsgramner/docs/index.md

 Here we describe the process by which we calculated the scores for performance.
 A simillar treatment is used for calculating scores in each category in ('Maths %', 'Reading %', 'Science %', 'Social %')

-> Among top features, 'Father edu' has distinctly high scores for performance, almost **30%** higher than the second best feature indicating a very high relevance.
+> Among top features, 'Father edu' has distinctly high score for performance, almost **30%** higher than the second best feature indicating a very high relevance.

     count    180774.000000